 Sure, you could go traditional.
 Cheech & Chong, Fast Times, Half Baked, Grandma’s Boy – the stereotypical stoner movies, although classics, don’t really provide much food for thought, let alone satisfies that boundless imagination of yours.

-So, if your looking for a fresh, profound experience or to transcend the mental cages that conventional society tends to impose on every one of us, here’s the first installment of 12 stoner movies that can aid in doing so.
+So, if you’re looking for a fresh, profound experience or to transcend the mental cages that conventional society tends to impose on every one of us, here’s the first installment of 12 stoner movies that can aid in doing so.
+As for other activities to do while high, check out our guide here.

 12. Shutter Island